Photo of someone jumping on stepping stones across a body of water.

 APS Editorial Fellowship Program: Call for Applications

-APS is pleased to announce our new Editorial Fellowship Program (EFP).
-This program aims to increase opportunities for members of groups historically underrepresented in editorial leadership roles.
-The program will help Fellows to develop their skills as an editor and progress in their editorial ambitions, with an overarching goal of creating a supportive pipeline to editorial leadership and ultimately developing a more diverse and representative pool of journal editors in our field.
+APS is pleased to announce the application process for the next cohort of the Editorial Fellowship Program (EFP) is now open.
+This program aims to increase opportunities for members of groups historically underrepresented in editorial leadership roles and will help Fellows to develop their skills as an editor and progress in their editorial ambitions, with an overarching goal of creating a supportive pipeline to editorial leadership and ultimately developing a more diverse and representative pool of journal editors in our field.
 We encourage applications from members of groups that are historically underrepresented among psychology journal editors, including but not limited to membership based on race, ethnicity, sexuality or gender identity, and/or geography.

-Two Editorial Fellows will be assigned to each of APS’s three primarily empirical journals, Psychological Science, Clinical Psychological Science, and Advances in Methods and Practices in Psychological Science.
+Two Editorial Fellows will each be assigned to five APS journals, Psychological Science, Clinical Psychological Science, Perspectives on Psychological Science, Current Directions in Psychological Science, and Advances in Methods and Practices in Psychological Science.
 Each Fellow will be paired with an editor mentor at the journal who will be available for consultation and discussion regarding any of the editorial tasks for the manuscripts assigned to the Fellow.

 Interested candidates should have a Ph.D.
 There are no baseline requirements for candidates regarding current job sector (i.e., in academia or industry), career stage, or editorial experience, but candidates will be asked in their application to provide materials that are representative of their research, scholarly writing, and/or reviews.